 If results of imaging tests are unclear, endoscopic retrograde cholangiopancreatography Endoscopic Retrograde Cholangiopancreatography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more (ERCP) is done.
 In this procedure, a flexible viewing tube (endoscope) is inserted through the mouth and into the small intestine.
-A thin tube (catheter) is inserted through the endoscope, and a dye that is visible on x-rays (radiopaque dye) is injected through the catheter into the bile ducts.
+A thin tube (catheter) is inserted through the endoscope, and a radiopaque contrast agent, which is visible on x-rays, is injected through the catheter into the bile ducts.
 Then x-rays are taken to detect any abnormalities.
 This procedure enables doctors to obtain images and a tissue sample for examination under a microscope (see Figure: Understanding Endoscopic Retrograde Cholangiopancreatography Understanding Endoscopic Retrograde Cholangiopancreatography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more ).

 If these tests suggest a tumor but are not conclusive, doctors take a tissue sample by inserting a thin needle through the skin into the area thought to be abnormal.
 Ultrasonography or CT is used to guide the needle.

 To determine how extensive the cancer is, doctors may have to make a large incision and directly examine the area (a procedure called a diagnostic laparoscopy or an open laparotomy).